 What is Shiatsu

 Shiatsu was developed in Japan as a harmonising therapy to promote health and well-being.
-It has origins in Traditional Chinese Medicine (TCM).
+It has origins in Oriental Medicine, most commonly referred to as Traditional Chinese Medicine (TCM).

 Shiatsu literally means ‘finger pressure’.

 Shiatsu incorporates a range of techniques, applying pressure over various parts of the body to affect a therapeutic result.
 The pressure used can be firm or light, using not only thumbs but feet, elbows, knees and palms.